drj11/pypng/man/ex.rst

 (32, 32, <itertools.imap object at 0x10b7eb0>, {'greyscale': True,
 'alpha': False, 'interlace': 0, 'bitdepth': 2, 'gamma': 1.0})

-The :meth:`png.read` method returns a 4-tuple.
-Note that the pixels are returned as an iterator (not always, and the interface doesn't guarantee it;
+The :meth:`png.read` method returns a 4-tuple consisting of:

+* `width`: Width of PNG image in pixels;
+* `height`: Height of PNG image in pixes;
+* `rows`: A sequence or iterator for the row data;
+* `info`: An info dictionary containing much of the image metadata.

-the returned value might be an iterator or a sequence).
+Note that the pixels are returned as an iterator or a sequence.
+Generally if PyPNG can manage to efficiently return a row iterator then it will, but at other times it will return a sequence.

 >>> l=list(_[2])
 >>> l[0]